GEORGIANA PRESKAR, In Pro Se

 Confirmed Complaints for Established Patterns of: Denials and Violations of Constitutional and Civil Rights, Negligence and Mismanagement to Stop the Same, and Willful Discrimination; and Petition for Injunctive and Regulatory Reliefs.

-The principal Plaintiffs and Petitioners, Georgiana Preskar and Teri Lawrence, individually and in direct support of all such complaints and petitions now and hereby made before this Court, allege, state, and submit the following:
+The Plaintiffs and Petitioners, Georgiana Preskar and Teri Lawrence, in direct support of all such complaints and petitions now and hereby made before this Court, allege, state, and submit the following:

 I. INTRODUCTION AND NATURE OF THE CASE

 This Civil Rights case is based on civil rights of law, common law, and equity.
 The purpose is to restore the rights of Plaintiffs that are secured under federal law in order to restore numerous unalienable rights guaranteed under the United States Constitution and various Amendments to the Constitution.
 Plaintiffs share the common questions of law and fact.
 Every person is denied his or her civil rights secured by the Constitution and statute laws of the United States.
 People of European descent, Judeo-Christian faith, American heritage, or those who speak â€œclosely held personal beliefsâ€ that are contrary to â€œdiversity thinkingâ€ are excluded from â€œdiversity statusâ€ and denied civil rights guaranteed by the Constitution and law.